 While businesses may experience inflation sooner, individuals may have to contend with it for longer.
 That’s because businesses can typically raise their prices more easily than workers can increase their wages.
 So, while prices can increase quickly, many families and individuals must wait longer for their income to match the higher prices.
 Many see declines in their purchasing power and their standard of living as a result.

-5 Things Businesses Can Do to Protect Against Inflation
+5 Things Small Businesses Can Do to Protect Against Inflation

 No one can be sure when inflation will slow.
 Small business owners should take a proactive approach to protect their company’s future.
-You can start combating the effects of inflation with the following five tactics.
+You can start preparing for the effects of inflation with the following five tactics.

 Business owners who successfully adapt during high inflation will not only survive but also gain valuable experience, making them unflappable in overcoming future challenges that may come their way.

 Next steps: Interested in more small business marketing tips?
 Sign up for the Small Biz Ahead newsletter today.